Vadim2090/Grants-Program/my_project_name.md

 2. ETL and mapping is resource intensive and expensive

 #### Solution
-Create basic data layer for building marketing tools.
+Create basic data layer for building marketing tools:
-Структурировать данные и отдать дименшены: .....
-Создать технологии для  рекомендательная система для NFT, метчинг веб2/3, zero party data, knowledge and social graph и персонализацию
+- structure and combine on-chain data into users, projects, transactions and other relevant dimensions
+- provide API to access and manage data
+- give a techology for building martech products (e.g. NFT recommender and personalization system, matching web2 and web3 user data, zero party data system, knowledge and social graph and others)

 #### Why we do
-- Our team has 10+ year experience in marketing, analytics and engineering.
+- Our team has 10+ year experience in digital marketing, analytics and engineering.
 - We are highly confident that on-chain data has a unique role in scaling web3 products and ecosystem as a whole.
 - So we see our mission as **make web3 martech great to the next bull run**

 ### Project Details

-- The first step is to provide mintbase marketplaces with the user profiling tool via transformation of on-chain data
-- In the long term lay the foundation for building multiple martech products on NEAR, create new data layer in the form of a data protocol

-We expect the teams to already have a solid idea about your project's expected final state.
-Therefore, we ask the teams to submit (where relevant):

-- Mockups/designs of any UI components
-- Data models / API specifications of the core functionality
-- An overview of the technology stack to be used
-- Documentation of core components, protocols, architecture, etc. to be deployed
-- PoC/MVP or other relevant prior work or research on the topic
-- What your project is _not_ or will _not_ provide or implement
-  - This is a place for you to manage expectations and to clarify any limitations that might not be obvious

 ### Ecosystem Fit
 #### Where and how does your project fit into the ecosystem?
-We see Metronomo as the user growth module of Mintbase now and part of marketplace contract 2.0 in the next iteration
+We see our project as the user growth module of Mintbase now and afterwards as part of marketplace contract 2.0

 #### Who is your target audience (parachain/dapp/wallet/UI developers, designers, your own user base, some dapp's userbase, yourself)?
 Mintbase ecosystem projects

 #### What need(s) does your project meet?

 As the part of marketplace contract 2.0 allow merchants to create product selections based on user profiles and similarity to other projects to grow revenue

 #### Are there any other projects similar to yours in the Mintbase / NEAR ecosystem?